zachguo/DepND/README.md

 * For sentences containing negation triggers, parse each of them using a dependency parser.
 > using [GDep beta2](http://people.ict.usc.edu/~sagae/parser/gdep/) created by Prof. Kenji Sagae, please see `GDep_README` for more details.

-* Use parsed tree and rules to determine the scope of negation.
+* Use parse tree and rules to determine the scope of negation.

-* Extract keywords or entities within these scopes.
+* Extract keywords or entities within these scopes if you like.

 ## Rules for determining scope